Xorcerer/xorcerer.github.com/logan-zhou-resume.md

 Objective
 -----------------------
-A position to focus on data mining/processing.

-It would be better if I could contribute open source projects.
+It would be perfect if I could contribute open source projects.

 Strengths
 ----------------------
+* Proficient with C++, C#, Python.
 * Proficient or familiar with a vast array of programming languages, and their concepts.
 Including, but not limit to: C# (including TPL, async/await, dynamic IL generation), C++ (including C++11 features), Python, Ruby, Java, Actionscipt 3 (and its assembly), Objective-C (without Cocoa), Erlang, Common Lisp.